isomerpages/moe-andersonpri/_connect/Admission & Forms/Parent Volunteers.md

 To facilitate and co-ordinate these partnership with parents, we have a parent support group known as **PSG@ANDPS** in our school. **PSG@ANDPS** is made up of dedicated parents who aims to foster a close partnership amongst parents in our school so that we are able to Care and Share our collective efforts for our children in Anderson.
 Since **PSG@ANDPS** has started, we are delighted to have very supportive parents as a part of our Andersonian family.
 PSG Team.
 Meetings are held on a termly basis to co-ordinate events in the school.

+We warmly invite all parents to be a member of the Parent Support Group to support the school in its programmes as well as to network with other like-minded parents!

 Parents who are interested to join the **PSG@Anderson** can register through this online form at&nbsp;<a href="https://go.gov.sg/psg-anderson">PSG@Anderson</a>.